masataka123/Kobayashi_Hitchin/README.md

  If you need further assistance (for example, how to get to Sugimoto-cho Station), please refer to [this link](https://www.omu.ac.jp/orp/ocami-en/about/directions/).

-## Others
+## Other informations
-There is a hotel around Tennoji (天王寺) or Nishinari (西成) where you can stay for around 3,000yen.
+There is a hotel around Tennoji (天王寺) or Nishinari (西成) where you can stay for around 3,000 yen.
 However, it is not a  good hotel, so we do not recommend you book it.

 ## Organizers